Wi-Fi 7 Operations

 Step 5

-In the A-MPTDU Tx section complete the following.
+In the A-MPTDU Tx section, complete these:

 1. Enter the value in the field to set the Window Size.